 Students are required to take 42 credit hours of general education coursework within a bachelor's degree program.
 These 42 credit hours come from 27 credits of Foundation courses, 12 credits within a declared intersection, and 3 credits of experiential learning.
-The following are directed general education courses required for the bachelor's degree in Legal Studies.
+The following are directed general education courses required for the bachelor's degree in Criminal Justice administration.

-Scientific Reasoning (must take the following) PSY100 Psychology
+Scientific Reasoning (must take the following)